York University, 2016/2017

 Online resources: Pliny’s correspondence with Trajan offers us one piece of evidence about early Christianity from non-Christian sources.
 For a brief survey of other such sources see this blog entry on With One Aim.

 Read for today’s class: Ehrman, ch.
 29; Jude; 2 Peter; Didache; 1 Clement

 Online resources: a Museum of the Bible in Washington, DC is set to open in 2017.
-The museum is owned by Hobby Lobby, who has been criticized for buying artefacts on the black market and for their goal to use these artefacts to demonstrate the literal truth of the Bible.
+The museum is owned by Hobby Lobby, who has been criticized for buying artifacts on the black market and for their goal to use these artifacts to demonstrate the literal truth of the Bible.
 For more on the museum, visit their homepage at https://www.museumofthebible.org/.